 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

-Pork chops are one of those foods that have to be done right or they taste uninspired.
-I promise you that these air fryer pork chops are definitely done right!
-They are deliciously seasoned with my homemade cajun seasoning and parmesan cheese blend.
+Make juicy boneless pork chops in your air fryer with this easy Ninja Foodi Air Fryer Pork Chops recipe.
+They are deliciously seasoned with my homemade cajun seasoning and grated parmesan cheese blend.
 Plus, they’re slightly crisp on the outside and tender on the inside using my favorite multi-cooker.
 Enjoy these with pressure cooker cabbage, easy cheese cauliflower grits, or my keto cornbread to make a meal.

-How to Cook Pork Chops in an Air Fryer
+How to Make Pork Chops in an Air Fryer

 Cooking pork chops in the air fryer is a quick and easy one-pot meal.
-There’s a video tutorial in the recipe card (just scroll down and click play), but I’ll summarize the steps below:
+You can watch the video tutorial for step by step live steps, but I’ll summarize the key steps below:

 - Prepare the pork chops: pat them dry with a paper towel